What is a Traditional Thai Bamboo Tattoo?

 When tourist wanted the same type of Tattoo that Angelina Jolie had; tattoo shops attached a needle to a chopstick, and created ‘Bamboo Tattoo’s’.
 As it was initially the Sak Yant Designs the tourist wanted, Tattoo shops promoted a false history making their new Bamboo Tattoos part of Thailand’s Traditions.
 This false history is repeated by Bloggers who copy and paste information from websites and the Tourist Bamboo Tattoo Scam went mainstream.

-So Let’s examine how Thailand’s Bamboo Tattoo Tourist Scam Developed and how to Avoid it
+So Let’s examine how Thailand’s Bamboo Tattoo’s are not Real Sak Yants and how to avoid them.

 What are Traditional Thai Tattoo's? - Bamboo Tattoo